SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper.md

 </div>

-Changing the cable lenght at run-time is possible by adding a *PythonScriptController*.
+Changing the cable lenght at run-time is possible by adding a ..autolink::Sofa::PythonScriptController.
 To do that you first need to create a python object in-heriting from *Sofa.PythonScriptController*.
-The controller will be in charge of redefine the *onKeyPressed* to implement the desired behavior.
+This controller will be in charge of redefining the *onKeyPressed* behavior and implementing the desired one as in the following code:
-This can be done by adding the following at the beginning of your scene.
 <div>
 ```python
 import Sofa